spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 ---
-title: "Create a Cluster Backup"
+title: "Create Cluster Backup"
-metaTitle: "Create a Cluster Backup"
+metaTitle: "Create Cluster Backup"
-metaDescription: "Create a Cluster Backup"
+metaDescription: "Learn how to create a cluster backup to an existing backup location."
 hideToC: false
 fullWidth: false
 ---